Br!nk

 Br!NK Br!EFS

 The Br!NK New Play Festival weekend also includes performances of Br!NK Br!EFS — a collection of fully staged ten-minute plays.
-The themes for this year's Br!NK Br!EFS are "A Day Out of the Ordinary" and "Under the Surface".

-The Br!NK Br!EFS will be performed on May 17 & 18 at 2:00pm.
+The Br!NK Br!EFS will be performed on May 16 & 17 at 3:00pm. (new time)

 This year's Br!NK Br!EFS

-Search For An Ending by Karissa Murrell Myers
+Goddess of the Drowned by Karissa Murrell Myers

 Rehearsal for Renaissance Theaterworks production of Nubian Stories by Nabra Nelson, part of the Brink New Play Festival